 Make sure to only let them swim for 5 – 10 minutes when they’re swimming for the first time.
 It’s very physically draining to swim in a pool, and it’s no different for dogs.

 A good thing to keep in mind is to let your dog swim for 5 – 10 minutes and add an extra five minutes per month of age.

-For example, if your dog is three months they can swim 15 minutes, and when they turn four months old, it’s ok to increase their swim time to 20 minutes a day.
-When they’re fully grown, they can swim a much longer time.
+For example, if your dog is three months, they can swim 15 minutes, and when they turn four months old, it’s ok to increase their swim time to 20 minutes a day.
+When they’re fully grown, they can swim for a much longer time.